- Things To Check Before Buying A Rolex Watch

 Check The Weight

-This is arguably one of the easiest ways to test the authenticity of a Rolex.
-It may sound simple, but Rolex watches are made of complex and often precious metals - which is why they feel quite heavy.
+This is arguably one of the easiest ways to test the authenticity of the Swiss icons.
+It may sound simple, but their watches are made of complex and often precious metals - which is why they feel quite heavy.
+Lightweight bracelets on fake products are often a dead giveaway, too - even on a well-constructed fake Rolex.
+If it feels too light to be a genuine article, it probably is.

-Check the Engraved Official Rolex Serial Number
+Check Engraved Official Serial Number

-A genuine Rolex will contain a serial with numbers which have been perfectly and precisely engraved.
+A genuine model will contain a serial with numbers which have been perfectly and precisely engraved.
 Cheap copies tend to have serial numbers “etched” into the watch instead.
 If this is the case then don’t waste your money: it’s a fake.

 Cyclops Quality Check

-Many Rolex watches include a date display.
+Many watches include a date display.
 The crystal usually contains a small magnifying portion which enlarges this display by 2.5 times.
 This magnifying portion is known as the “Cyclops”.
-A legitimate Rolex will feature a Cyclops with a smooth and polished quality to it.
+A legitimate edition will feature a Cyclops with a smooth and polished quality to it.
 If it seems bumpy or slightly off-kilter, you could be dealing with a fake timepiece.

 High-Quality Face Texts